Harsha-D/Movie_Matcher/README.md

 # Movie_Matcher
-Matching movie scenes using AI.
+Matching movie frames using AI.
 Developed as part of CIS-5810.